Info for high schools (ages 11 to 16)

 Timeline for the activities

-From 2020 to 2021 we’ve been trying our training out with two pilot schools – one in North Kirklees and one in South Kirklees – that have a good mix of experiences and participants.
+From 2020 to 2021 we worked with two pilot schools – one in North Kirklees and one in South Kirklees – that have a good mix of experiences and participants.
 We’ve also been working with others to find out how our training can best be used in different settings.
-Based on this learning, we’re now ready to start working with all schools who have expressed an interest.
-You can get started in the 2021 to 2022 school year.
+Based on this learning, we’re now working with all the schools who have expressed an interest and who are ready to get going.
+Not signed up yet?
+You can join the programme at any time.

 How to get involved